Selecting a language will automatically trigger the translation of the page content.

 if no heir takes over the ELP, it is closed.

-The PEL which has come to an end on the death of the holder shall be closed and its amount shall be paid into the estate.
+The PEL which has come to an end on the death of the holder shall be closed and its amount shown on the assets side of the estate.

 PEL opened before 2018

-You have the right to only one PEL.
+No. You have the right to a single PEL.
 It is prohibited to hold several PELs at the same time.

-There can be multiple PELs in your tax household, but up to one PEL per household member.
+There may be multiple PELs in your tax shelter, but within the limit of one ELP per household member.

-Yes, you can accumulate PEL with other regulated savings products (booklet A, sustainable and inclusive development booklet, popular savings book, etc.).
+Yes, you can combine the PEL with other regulated savings products (booklet A, sustainable and inclusive development booklet, popular savings book, etc.).

 FYI

-if you already have home savings account (CEL), you must subscribe to the PEL in the bank where you already have the CEL.
+If you already have a home savings account (CEL), you must subscribe to the PEL in the bank where you already have the CEL.

 You must pay a minimum amount of €540 within a year.